TSGM

 Parameters:

-• labels – list of strings
+• labels (tuple) – List of label strings for each metric.

-• path – str, where to save the plot
+• path (str) – Where to save the plot.

-visualize_ts(ts: Tensor | ndarray[Any, dtype[ScalarType]], num: int = 5) None[source]
+visualize_ts(ts: jax.numpy.ndarray | ndarray[tuple[int, ...], dtype[_ScalarType_co]], num: int = 5) None[source]

 Visualizes time series tensor.